Upstream#

 in sticky;

-stores the server ID tentatively associated with the session.$upstream_addr
+stores the server ID previously associated with the session.$upstream_addr

 #$upstream_bytes_sent